Subordinated Debt Financing

 • If a prospective client applies for financing but has a first position lien against their assets, you can secure subordinated debt to repay the senior lender and move their facility onto your balance sheet.

-National Business Capital is a market leader in $100k to $5m transactions.
-If you need subordinate debt financing, there’s no better team than the expert Business Finance Advisors at National.
+National Business Capital is a market leader in $100K to $10MM transactions.
+If you need subordinate debt financing, there’s no better team than the expert Business Finance Advisors at National Business Capital.

 • Approval Amount Based on Business Cash Flow